 Why retrospective studies?

-An officet occurs but we are lacking in good hypotheses as to what might cause it - making it hard to do either an experiment or a prospective study The effect (dependent variable) of interest occurs very infrequently - which would require enormously large samples to get enough cases with the effect - but we still want to know why it occurs There is not time for a prospective or an experimental study but we need answers NOW
+An effect occurs but we are lacking in good hypotheses as to what might cause it making it hard to do either an experiment or a prospective study

+The effect (dependent variable) of interest occurs very infrequently but we need answers NOW

+- which would require enormously large samples to get enough cases with the effect - but we still want to know why it occurs

+There is not time for a prospective or an experimental study

+Birth control pills and blood

+clots

+In the 1960s a surprising number of fatal blood clots started appearing among relatively young women Most of these women had started taking birth control pills within the last year

+Was the pill the culprit?
+It would take years to design and run a proper study meanwhile, women were dying

+Search for women who had been treated for nonfatal clots (legs or lungs) within previous two years-58 such

+women found

+28